 If you are an individual trying to learn the mobile application development!

-Then think a little bit, if we already having web-based skills, so we go with the hybrid app.
+Then think a little about the fact, if we are already having web-based skills, so we go with the hybrid app.
 But keep in mind that in pay scale point of view, native application developers are a little bit higher and at the top of the hybrid app developer.
 But if you don’t want to get into the mobile market, surely you go for the hybrid apps.

 Having IOS environment would require a MAC operating system for sure, think a bit if you are having MAC availability or if you are willing to buy the OS.